 I tried this chicken supreme recipe from one of my new cookbooks the other week.
 It was nice, but the recipe was a little bland and lacking some “oomph”, if I’m honest.
 I’m going to make a few tweaks and give it another go though.

 I’m also currently working on posting a lot more recipes (as well as more design related posts).
 Since sharing so many food & recipes posts on my Instagram the past year, I’ve received a LOT of messages from people asking if I could to post them all on my website.
 So I’m listening, and excited to share more recipes, particularly some of my low carb dishes like the cauliflower puree.
 I had so many ask for the recipe, and also said how much you love it, so I’ve saved it as a highlight on my Instagram too .

 I’m constantly trying new recipes, and creating my own, although I often tweak things based on what’s in season or what I have on hand.
 The lamb ragu with fresh rosemary Pappardelle I made the other weekend when friends came to dinner was absolutely IN-CREDIBLE!
-Sadly between our littlest being sick that night, and not having my camera handy, I neglected to photograph it!
-I will do it again, however I’ve linked the recipe I used below – from the esteemed Danielle Alvarez.
+I’ve linked the original recipe in that same post – which I then tweaked slightly – from the esteemed Danielle Alvarez.
 This dish was probably one of the most delicious things I’ve made in years.

-*Note: I swapped the oxtail for lamb shanks (4 x 500g) and you could just make any fresh pappardelle recipe and it would still taste incredible.
+*Note: I swapped the oxtail for lamb shanks (4 x 500g), omitted the chill (because of the kids), and used a bit more lemon rinds.
+You could just make any fresh pappardelle recipe and it would still taste incredible.

 Hope you all enjoyed seeing a few autumn scenes from our cottage kitchen.
 I’m really looking forward to sharing more food recipes, and more kitchen updates, with you soon.